JereKuusela/valheim-dev/README.md

 - `goto last` teleports to the position before the previous teleport.
 - `hud` allows toggling the HUD visibility.
 - `hud [value]` allows directly setting the HUD visibility.
+- `inventory [clear/refill/repair/upgrade] [hand/worn/all] [amount]` to manage inventory.
+	- Recommended to create an `alias` for commonly used commands.
+	- `inventory clear` removes all items.
+	- `inventory refill` refills all stacks.
-- `inventory repair` repairs all items.
+	- `inventory repair hand` repairs held items.
 	- `inventory upgrade` upgrades all items to the max level.
-- `inventory upgrade [amount]` upgrades all items by given amount.
+	- `inventory upgrade 5` upgrades all items by given 5 levels (over the max limit).
+	- `inventory level worn 2` sets equipped items to level 2.
 - `move_spawn [x,z,y = player's coordinates]` allows moving the default spawn point.
 - `nomap [value]` allows directly setting the nomap mode and works with `server` command.
 - `pos [player name / precision] [precision]` allows getting the position of any player.
-	- `pos 1`: Returns your position with 1 decimal precision.
+	- `pos 1` returns your position with 1 decimal precision.
-	- `pos jay`: Returns the position of a player named Jay,Heyjay or whatever is the closest match.
+	- `pos jay` returns the position of a player named Jay,Heyjay or whatever is the closest match.
 - `raiseskill * [amount]` allows raising all skills.
 - `resetskill [skill]` allows reseting skills.
 - `redo` restores an action added to the undo/redo manager.